-The following is an excerpt of a short story from my book Tales of Coles County, Illinois, available on Amazon Kindle.
-Order it today for only $4.99.
+The following is an excerpt of a short story from a previous edition of my book Tales of Coles County, Illinois, available on Amazon and other retailers.
 Tales of Coles County, Illinois was originally published in 2004.
-A 10th Anniversary edition was released in 2013, but has gone out of print.
+A revised and expanded edition was released in autumn 2020.
+Order it today!

 As Halloween neared that October of 1980, the typical orange and black decorations appeared in store windows, and pumpkins began to be displayed on porches adorned with fake spider webs.
 For the students of Eastern Illinois University, it meant a Vincent Price film festival, haunted houses, and of course, renewed interest in the ghost that haunted Pemberton Hall.